fzhu2e/PyVSL/README.rst

 VS-Lite in Python.
 It contains two modes:

 1. The wrapper mode.
-PyVSL implements a python wrapper for `the R package of VS-Lite <https://github.com/suztolwinskiward/VSLiteR>`_ and another for `the Bayesian estimator for the parameters in Matlab <https://github.com/suztolwinskiward/VSLite/blob/master/estimate_vslite_params_v2_3.m>`_
+PyVSL implements a python wrapper for `VS-Lite in R <https://github.com/suztolwinskiward/VSLiteR>`_ and another for `VS-Lite in Matlab <https://github.com/suztolwinskiward/VSLite/blob/master/VSLite_v2_3.m>`_ , along with a wrapper for `the Bayesian estimator for the parameters (in Matlab) <https://github.com/suztolwinskiward/VSLite/blob/master/estimate_vslite_params_v2_3.m>`_
 2. VS-Lite in pure Python (TODO; welcome to contribute).

 Documentation